-She started, spinning, as the man was rose into the air, lifted--apperantly--by his overly long cloak.
-She could see an aura to the object, that same oil-on-water coloring that she now associated with BioChromatic Breath.
-The cloth was stiff, looking a little like a hand as it held the man up high
+She started, spinning, as the man was rose into the air, lifted--apparently--by his overly long cloak.
+The cloth was stiff, looking a little like a hand as it held the man up high so he could look over the crowd.

 How does it do that? she wondered.
-She’d been told that Breath gave life to objects, but what did that even mean?
-It looked like each of the threads in the cloak were taught, like muscles.
+She’d been told that Breath could give life to objects, but what did that even mean?
+It seemed as if each of the threads in the cloak were taught, like muscles.
 Still, how did it manage to lift something so much heavier than it was?

 The man lowered to the ground.
-He said something Vivenna couldn’t hear, and the radiance from his cloak puffed away, like iridescent smoke vaporizing into the air.
-The man’s own aura grew stronger, restoring him to some two hundred Breaths.
+He said something Vivenna couldn’t hear, and his BioChromatic aura grew stronger as he drew his Breath back from the cloak.
+The cloth fluttered back behind him, lifeless again.

-“Should be moving again soon,” he said to his friends.
+“We should be moving again soon,” the man said to his friends.

-Indeed, soon the crowd moved more quickly, whatever had been clogging it getting out of the way.
-It wasn’t long before Vivenna and Peprin were able to enter the arena itself.
+Indeed, soon the crowd started to progress again--apparently, whatever had been clogging it had gotten out of the way.
+It wasn’t long before Vivenna and Peprin entered the arena itself.
 They scanned the four rows of stone benches, selecting a place that wasn’t too crowded, and made their way up to it.
 Peprin babbled something about needing to get a cloak like the one they’d seen outside, but Vivenna ignored him.
-She was too busy studying the box alcoves above.
+She was too busy searching the individual boxes above them.

 It didn’t take long to find Siri.
 The arena, ornate though it was, really wasn’t all that big.
-Peprin trailed off, apparently noticing what Vivenna had.
+Peprin trailed off, apparently noticing what Vivenna had seen.
 “Wow,” he finally whispered.
 “She’s changed.”

 My. . .sister, Vivenna thought with a chill.
 My baby sister.

 Siri was dressed in a scandalous golden dress that didn’t even come down to her knees in the front.
-It had a neckline that plunged several inches below the neck as well.
-Siri’s hair, which even she should have been able to keep a dark brown, was instead the golden yellow of enjoyment, and it was apparently woven with deep red ribbons.
+It had a neckline that plunged several inches too low as well.
+Siri’s hair, which even she should have been able to keep a dark brown, was instead the golden yellow of enjoyment, and it had been woven with deep red ribbons.
 She was being attended by dozens of servants.

 “Look what they’ve done to her,” Vivenna said.
 “She must be frightened senseless, forced to wear something like that, forced to keep her hair a color that matches her clothing. . . .”
 Forced to be slave to the God King’s whims.